gradle/gradle-talks/talks/large-projects/src/slides/03-configuration-phase.md

 ## Configuration on demand

-* When projects are considered 'coupled'
+* What does it mean if projects are 'coupled'?
 * Configuration on demand requires decoupled projects
-* What projects are configured
+* What projects are configured in this mode?

 ## Slow configuration